Niilo Mäenpää

-Niilo Mäenpää (born 14 January 1998) is a Finnish professional footballer who plays as a midfielder for Ekstraklasa side Warta Poznań and the Finland national team.
+Niilo Mäenpää (born 14 January 1998) is a Finnish professional footballer who plays as a midfielder for Allsvenskan club Halmstad and the Finland national team.

 Career

 Hämeenlinna

 Mäenpää started his senior career with the club, making his first competitive appearance on 23 May 2014 in a 1-0 home victory in the league over Tampereen-Viipurin Ilves-Kissat.
 He was subbed on for Juho Saarinen in the 68th minute.

 Haka

 In January 2015, Mäenpää moved to Ykkönen club FC Haka.
 He made his league debut for the club on 2 May 2015, playing all ninety minutes in a 2-2 away draw with JJK.
 He scored his first competitive goal for the club on 2 August 2015 in a 4-3 away victory in the league over MP.
 His goal, scored in the 69th minute, made the score 4-1 to Haka.

 Inter Turku

 In November 2017, Mäenpää moved to Veikkausliiga club Inter Turku, arriving alongside Mikko Kuningas.
 He made his league debut for the club on 7 April 2018 in a 2-0 away defeat to VPS, playing 63 minutes before being subbed off, to be replaced by Arttu Hoskonen.